rahulaauji-30/weraise-backend/readme.md

-## WeRaise Crowdfunding Platform - Frontend
+## WeRaise Crowdfunding Platform - Backend

 This repository contains the HTML, CSS, and basic JavaScript files for the frontend interface of the WeRaise crowdfunding platform.